ferrannp/react-native-sync-adapter/README.md

 This will override the default values from the library and make them unique for your app.

 ### Usage
 You need to register a task with a specific name and only with this specific name: `TASK_SYNC_BACKGROUND`.
-You can do in the same place where you register your app:
+You should do it in the same place where you register your app:

 ```js
 AppRegistry.registerComponent('MyApp', () => MyApp);